alex-maleno/Fuzzing-Module/README.md

 ## Virtual Machines

-Through our expierience on this project we would reccoment using VirtualBox rather than VMware.
+Through our expierience on this project we would reccomend using VirtualBox rather than VMware.

 #### How To Download VirtualBox